What To Be Wary Of When Shopping For Rates Online

 What Mortgage Rate Will I Get?

-General Jennine Hadfield 18 Apr
+General 18 Apr

 One of the most popular questions I get is “what are your mortgage rates Jennine?”
 Unfortunately this question is not a black and white answer and there are many variables to consider when it comes to what rate will apply to your situation.
 The bottom line on what will determine what rate applies to you is how risky your situation is, and it may not be as easy as you think.
 Lenders base their decision on many different factors.
 Let’s look at some of these factors now.